 Step 1: Preparing the Base Fabric

-Natural fiber fabrics like linen, cotton duck, or cotton canvas are what oilcloth is made of.
+Natural fiber fabrics like linen, cotton duck, or cotton canvas are used as base fabric.
 Any design is implemented at this stage, right before it is coated with linseed oil.
 These designs are often painted, dyed, or printed.

 Step 2: Apply the Coating